robrwo/perl-HTTP-CSPHeader/README.md

 If the `$directive` starts with a `+` then the value will be appended to it.
 Otherwise the change will overwrite the value.

-If the value if `undef`, then the directive will be deleted.
+If the value is `undef`, then the directive will be deleted.

 # EXAMPLES